Sparticuz/chromium/README.md

 This method should be invoked _before_ launching Chromium.

-> On non-serverless environments, the `font()` method is a no-op to avoid polluting the user space.

 ---

 Alternatively, it's also possible to provision fonts via AWS Lambda Layers.